dariomanesku/cmft/README.md

 Project status
 --------------

 - There are still issues to be fixed.
-Before using cmft in production, wait until [cmftViewer](https://github.com/dariomanesku/cmftViewer) gets released.
-Throughout [cmftViewer](https://github.com/dariomanesku/cmftViewer) development, all cmft major problems should be discovered and fixed. [cmftViewer](https://github.com/dariomanesku/cmftViewer) will also be a good showcase of what exactly you can get and expect from cmft, so stay tuned.
+Before using cmft in production, wait until [cmftStudio](https://github.com/dariomanesku/cmftStudio) gets released.
+Throughout [cmftStudio](https://github.com/dariomanesku/cmftStudio) development, all cmft major problems should be discovered and fixed. [cmftStudio](https://github.com/dariomanesku/cmftStudio) will also be a good showcase of what exactly you can get and expect from cmft, so stay tuned.

 ### Known issues
+- OpenCL kernels take a long time to run and may freeze the screen and/or crash the driver if running from the same GPU that is connected to the display.
+This is a limitation of the platform and the only solution is to use small OpenCL kernels that execute fast.
+Until this issue gets fixed, it's possible to use this workaround on Windows: http://msdn.microsoft.com/en-us/library/windows/hardware/ff569918%28v=vs.85%29.aspx - either increase the TdrDelay or modify the TdrLevel.
+Screen will still freeze during execution (as OpenCL kernel execution consumes ALL gpu resources) but driver will not crash so it can be used like that.
+More details on this issue here: https://github.com/dariomanesku/cmft/issues/1
 - Linux GCC build works but processing on CPU is noticeably slower comparing to Windows build (haven't yet figured out why).
 OpenCL runs fine.
 - PVRTexTool is not properly opening mipmapped \*.ktx files from cmft.
 This appears to be the problem with the current version of PVRTexTool.
 Has to be further investigated.